Can I use the InterBase ODBC driver with earlier versions of InterBase?

 would return a unnamed char column containing the string fred.
 But in dialect 3, the same statement would return the contents of a column called Fred (note case is significant) from the table.

-The Easysoft InterBase ODBC driver, when connected using Dialect 1 and 2, will scan the incoming SQL looking for double quoted identifiers and will remove the quote.
-This may cause problems with applications that expect the old InterBase behaviour.
+The Easysoft InterBase ODBC driver, when connected using Dialect 1 or 2, scans the incoming SQL looking for double quoted identifiers and remove quotes.
+This may cause problems for applications that expect the old InterBase behaviour.

 2. Rollback Retaining

-Older InterBase (pre version 6) servers did not support the rollback_retaining call.
+Older InterBase (pre-version 6) servers don't support the rollback_retaining call.
 This means that if a rollback is performed on a connection, all statements for that connection will be terminated.
 This is the way it worked with the older ODBC drivers, and when connecting to a pre-6 server, the Easysoft driver will behave in this way.
 The driver uses this function, if available.
 This means that a rollback can be done, leaving all statements in their pre-rollback state.

 The driver reports available operations to the application by using SQLGetInfo, so applications can take the appropriate action.